aarontully/dot_matrix/README.md

 ## What is Dot Matrix?

-Dot Matrix is a **decentralized chat application** that connects you to the [Matrix](https://matrix.org) ecosystem.
+Dot Matrix is a **decentralised chat application** that connects you to the [Matrix](https://matrix.org) ecosystem.
 Unlike traditional messaging apps, Matrix gives you full control over your conversations — no single company owns your data, and you can host your own server or join any public homeserver.

 Built from the ground up in **Flutter**, Dot Matrix runs natively on **Android, iOS, macOS, Linux, Windows, and Web** — one codebase, every platform.